A structured clinical protocol for trauma

 6 mths

-Full protocol duration across five defined clinical phases
+Full protocol duration across four defined clinical phases

 15 Yrs

-Clinical experience focused exclusively on trauma, anxiety, and relational distress
+Clinical experience focused exclusively on trauma, anxiety, and relational patterns

 People who haven't improved in therapy are usually not treatment-resistant.
 They're protocol-mismatched.